 We loved the side pocket on this product and were surprised that some of the other contenders didn't have a similar feature.
 The pull tabs on the upper holsters make the chair easy to disassemble, but in the end, the feet prohibited us from using this chair in many situations.

 We won't deny that this chair would make a solid backpacking choice.
-It is nearly as light as the taco style chairs in this review and leagues more comfortable.
-If we were spending time in the backcountry adventuring from a central base camp, like on one of our tester's recent trips to Alaska, we think this chair would be the quintessential camp chair.
-We would be happy to use this in almost any car camping situation, but we would be jealous of the TravelChair Joey's strong legs if the site was soft.
+It is near as light as the taco-style chairs in this review and considerably more comfortable.
+If we were spending time in the backcountry adventuring daily out of a central base camp, like on one of our tester's recent trips to Alaska, we think this chair would be the quintessential camp chair.
+We would be happy to use this in almost any car camping situation, but we would be jealous of the TravelChair Joey's strong legs if the site was soft or uneven.

-At a very reasonable price of $80, this chair is only $5 more expensive than our Top Pick, the TravelChair Joey.
-It is, however, significantly more expensive than any of the taco style chairs in this review, but we do think that the extra money is proportionate to the added comfort.
+At a very reasonable price of $80, this chair is significantly less expensive than our Editors' Choice Award winner and even lighter than one of the Best Buy Award winners.
+It is, however, significantly more expensive than any of the taco-style chairs in this review, but we do think that the extra money is proportionate to the added comfort.

 We wanted to give the REI Flexlite an award for its great blend of comfort and weight, but we had a hard time finding the exact right application for it.
-Diving deep into the backcountry, we'd pick something more versatile like the Crazy Creek Hex 2.0 PowerLounger, and when car camping without weight restrictions we'd pick the more comfortable TravelChair.
-We still wanted to give it a Notable Mention, though, because we think the niche use for this chair lies in short backpacking missions or extended trips with a base camp, where the combination of weight and comfort are equally balanced.
+Diving deep into the backcountry, we'd pick something more versatile like the Crazy Creek Hex 2.0 PowerLounger, and when car camping without weight restrictions we'd pick the more comfortable and feature-laden Alite Stonefly.
+We think the niche use for this chair lies in short backpacking missions or extended trips with a base camp, where the combination of weight and comfort are equally balanced.
 We wouldn't hesitate to recommend this chair to our friends and believe it could easily be the best option for you depending on where you plan to use it.

 — Lauren DeLaunay